 To prevent repetition of notes beneath each table, generic notes are presented in the Annex B: Methodology and source data.
 Specific points about individual tables are noted as they arise in the report.

 Throughout the report, prices are shown adjusted to 2018 prices.

 The statistics are also published in spreadsheet format for further analysis and as a summary topic sheet presenting a high level summary of the latest single year of marine economic data.

 1.2 Reference dates

-The latest year of data in this economic statistics publication is for 2017.
-Time series are presented for 2008 to 2017.
+The latest year of data in this economic statistics publication is for 2018.
+Time series are presented for ten years, 2009 to 2018.
 SIC codes changed in 2007, so data before 2008 is not comparable with this series.
-SABS figures for 2017 were released in June 2019.
+SABS figures for 2018 were released in June 2020.